-Description: Investigate topics identified by IANR as critical to Nebraska agriculture and research, conduct interviews, write, edit, design and assist in the production of print and multimedia versions of the Strategic Discussions for Nebraska publication.
-Emphasis on factual, complete, accurate and clear communication of complex scientific and sociologically important issues in Nebraska agriculture.
-Learning to communicate research and science-based agricultural concepts to public audiences.
+Description: Senior capstone for Agricultural and Environmental Sciences Communication.
+Investigate topics identified by IANR as critical to the state of Nebraska, conduct interviews, write, edit, design and assist in the production of print and multimedia versions of the Strategic Discussions for Nebraska student publication.
+Emphasis on factual, complete, accurate and clear communication of complex scientific and sociologically important issues in Nebraska agriculture and environmental science.
+Learning to communicate research and science-based agricultural and environmental concepts to public audiences.

 Description: Organizational influence processes, power, and politics in organizations and communities.